mjebrahimi/Awesome-Microservices-DotNet/README.md

 **Repository :** https://github.com/aramkoukia/microservices-prototype

-### Microservices and Docker with .Net Core and Azure Service Fabric
+### Microservices and Docker with .Net Core and Azure Service Fabric/Kubernetes

 - [Microservices and Docker with .Net Core and Azure Service Fabric - Part One](http://elvanydev.com/Microservices-part1/)